mihirchronicles/themihirchronicles.github.io/src/content/blog/how-to-write-well.md

 - *Paragraph*: sentences should be properly arranged and sequenced inside a paragraph.
 - **Paragraph arrangement*: all of the paragraphs have to be arranged in a logical progression, from the beginning of the essay to the end to get us to the final destination.
 - *Essay as a whole*: an essay without originality or creativity can fail because it is not interesting or important.
 Sometimes a creative person, who is not technically proficient as a writer, can make the opposite mistake.
 Their choice of word is poor, their sentences are badly constructed and poorly organized within their paragraphs, their paragraphs has no intelligible relationship to one another, and yet the essay as a whole can succeed because there are valuable thoughts trapped within it.
 - *Reader*: an essay necessarily exists within a context of interpretation, made up of the reader.
 When you are writing something for someone, you need to know your audience.
+Questions to ask while you write:
+    - Who is your audience?
+What assumptions can you make about the audience?
+    - What is the purpose of your writing?
 - *Culture*: an essay necessarily exists within a context of interpretation, made up of culture that the reader is embedded in.
 Knowing your audience's culture is as important as knowing your audience.
 Context matters!

 ### Rhythm & style